Owan West

 Owan West is a Local Government Area of Edo State, Nigeria.
-Its headquarter is in the town of Sabongidda Ora.
+Its headquarter is in the town of Sabongida Ora.

 It has an area of 732 km^{2} and a population of 97,388 at the 2006 census.

 The postal code of the area is 313.

 Wedding customs

 Wedding List is the list given to the intending groom looking to marry a woman from Sabongida Ora (Owan West).
 Everything on the list is to be purchased and presented at the traditional wedding ceremony (this is to be fixed and agreed on before list is given).
 The content of the list varies based on the family head, the standard however are;